Country selection

 As set forth in LawNo09-059 and the DPM-ClinTrialDocs, EC approval is required prior to obtaining the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM))’s approval.
 The EC must communicate its opinion on a research project to the DPM.
 Further, the sponsor or investigator must send the EC’s opinion with its application to the DPM prior to the agency commencing its review.
 Therefore, the DPM review and approval process may not be conducted in parallel with the EC review.

 Per DecreeNo2017-0245, the EC must notify the investigator of its decision in writing.
 The CNESS must be informed when an institutional EC, such as the CIESS/USTTB, approves a research protocol.
 If the protocol is rejected, then the EC must notify other ECs in Mali and the DPM.
-The investigator may request a reassessment after integrating the feedback and requested changes from the EC.
-The EC is obliged to consider this request.
+The investigator may request a re-evaluation of the protocol after integrating the EC’s feedback and requested changes.
+The EC is required to review and follow up on this request.

 Per DecreeNo2017-0245, the EC must also review and approve any protocol amendments prior to those changes being implemented.